The fight against cancer faces daunting new challenge: debt politics

 “All things being equal, funding should reflect the actual burden of disease.
 And that funding should go to things that cause the most harm to the most people, rather than any political calculation or things that tear [at] the heartstrings,” Gostin said.

-For example, NCI funded just under $121 million in ovarian cancer studies in FY 2018, the most recent data available.
+For example, NCI funded just less than $121 million in ovarian cancer studies in fiscal 2018, the most recent data available.
 Breast cancer meanwhile received nearly $575 million.
 The disparities in money will make it difficult, if not impossible, for research into those underfunded cancers to catch up.

 Suneel Kamath, a GI medical oncologist at the Cleveland Clinic who has researched funding disparities in cancer, said the federal government, and the cancer moonshot specifically, can step in to try to reverse the longstanding inequities.

-The federal government supplies much of the money for basic, early-stage research, and then usually hands it off to the private sector to fund the development of treatments and taking them through late-stage clinical trials and eventually a submission to the Food and Drug Administration.
+The federal government supplies much of the money for basic, early-stage research, and then usually hands it off to the private sector to fund the development of treatments, take them through late-stage clinical trials and eventually submit them to the Food and Drug Administration.

 A study from last year found that among 10 of the world’s largest pharmaceutical companies, revenues generated from the sale of cancer drugs increased by 70 percent from 2010 to 2019, to $95.1 billion.